 Oklahoma is home to 131 casinos that collectively offer more than 75,000 gaming machines.
 These range in size and game offerings.
 Oklahoma has large Vegas-style properties, a big variety of mid-range properties, and more small-scale slot and video poker rooms than you can shake a stick at.

 The state’s largest site is the WinStar World Casino & Resort, with more than 8,500 slot and video poker games.
 This is the biggest casino in the world in terms of sheer size and game offerings.
 The gaming floor is a total of 600,000 square feet.
-More than 10% of the slots in the entire state can be found at this sprawling site in an otherwise blink-and-you-miss-it town.
+You can find more than 10% of the slots in the state at this sprawling casino in an otherwise tiny town.

 A good example of the mid-range casinos in Oklahoma is the Grand Casino Hotel Resort.
 The 1,800 slots on the 125,000 square foot gaming floor make it significantly bigger than many mid-size casinos in America.
 When I reviewed the 50 Lions slot machine, it was after playing the game here at the Grand Casino.